dhana0123/bellu_sellar_onboarding/replit.md

 The application is designed to be deployed on platforms like Replit, with appropriate environment variable configuration for PostgreSQL connections and Brevo email service credentials.

 ## Recent Changes (2025-01-30)
-- ✅ Successfully migrated from MongoDB + Mongoose to PostgreSQL + Drizzle ORM
+- ✅ Successfully migrated from Replit Agent to regular Replit environment
+- ✅ Reverted database from PostgreSQL back to MongoDB per user request
+- ✅ Added session management system with persistent login after email verification
+- ✅ Added logout functionality to success/dashboard page
+- ✅ Changed form colors from bluish (gray-800) to pure black backgrounds
+- ✅ Enhanced API documentation with syntax-highlighted code blocks and copy buttons
-- ✅ Updated branding from "Bellu Kart" to "Bellu"
+- ✅ Fixed auto-redirect system for authenticated users from onboarding to dashboard
-- ✅ Redesigned UI for serious tech company aesthetic (black background, white buttons, no gradients)
-- ✅ All database operations now use Drizzle with PostgreSQL
+- ✅ All database operations restored to use Mongoose with MongoDB
-- ✅ Removed all MongoDB dependencies and files
-- ✅ Created documentation for environment variables including original MongoDB setup for reference